johan-bolmsjo/accounting/README.md

 ### Aliases

-Aliases can be used to shorten transaction account names.
-For example if the salary account is used often a shorter alias can be created.
+Aliases can be used to shorten (often used) account names.

 Example:
     alias  salary  a:account.salary